 Why you should listen

 In the 1990s, Dolby re-created himself as a digital-musical entrepreneur, founding Beatnik, which developed the polyphonic ringtone software used in more than half a billion cell phones.
-Now back to touring and recording (after a 15-year hiatus), he's using seriously retro technology -- '40s-era oscilloscopes and Royal Navy field-test equipment -- to control his modern synthesizers, in shows that are at once nostalgic and cutting edge.
-And he continues his tenure as TED's Music Director, leading the eclectic characters of the TED House Band.
+From 2001 to 2012, Dolby served as TED's Music Director, programming great music for the TED stage, assembling a wide variety of house bands and collaborations to play between speakers.
+At TED2010, backed by the string quarter Ethel, he premiered the song "Love Is a Loaded Pistol," from his sweeping, A Map of the Floating City.
+The album marked his return to recording and touring after a 15-year hiatus, and used seriously retro technology -- '40s-era oscilloscopes and Royal Navy field-test equipment -- to control modern synthesizers, in shows at once nostalgic and cutting edge.

 What others say